wordofwarning/wordofwarning.org/current/2018-emergency/lunchtime/index.md

 <a href="http://penelope-harrall.com" target="_blank">penelope-harrall.com</a> | <a href="http://twitter.com/" target="_blank">@</a>.

 **Peter Jacobs | *AMASS***
-AMASS is a gathering: a place of convergence, collaboration, negotiation, solicitude and survival that seeks to playfully interrogate the nexus of mens interdependencies and dissociation.
-Constantly evolving within limits, finding and setting its own rhythm through unspoken interaction, through touch, gentle pressure, and contact: looking inwardly, AMASS endlessly seeks to connect and reconnect; to find and maintain elusive equilibrium and cohesion.
+AMASS is a gathering: a place of convergence, collaboration, negotiation and survival that seeks to playfully interrogate men’s interdependencies and dissociation.
+AMASS seeks to connect and reconnect; to find and maintain elusive equilibrium and cohesion.

-**Peter Jacobs** is an experienced performer, model and artist exploring opportunities within performance and installation art and performance making.
-Peter has continued to work within a wide range of different types of performance including photographic, situational and gallery installations, and art and theatrical performances in the UK and Europe.
+**Peter Jacobs** iis a mature performer and performance-maker based in the north west, with a wide experience of different types of performance including photographic, situational and gallery installations, and art and theatrical performances in the UK and Europe.
 <a href="http://peter-jacobs.weebly.com" target="_blank">peter-jacobs.weebly.com</a> | <a href="http://twitter.com/PeterTJacobs" target="_blank">@PeterTJacobs</a>

 **Proud & Loud Arts | *Affirmations***